SPENCER058/SPENCER058/README.md

   </a>
 </p>

-<h2>👀 Little bit about me</h2>
+<h2>👀 About Me</h2>

-- 🎮 I’m interested in Gaming, Animations, Movies, Music, And many more
+- 🎮 Interested in Gaming, Animations, Movies, Music, And many more
-- 🎓 I’m currently learning Unity and Game Programming
+- 🎓 Currently learning Unity and Game Programming
-- 🖥️ I’m looking to collaborate on game development
+- 🖥️ Looking to collaborate on game development
 - 📫 You can reach me via email or linkedin

 ---